SSolano1/HW-Wireframe/01-Class-Content/01-Week/StudentGuide.md

 ### Overview

-Welcoming to the first week of the Full-Stack Web Development Boot Camp.
+Welcome to the first week of UCF Full-Stack Web Development Boot Camp.
 In this week, we will be walking through the very basics of HTML/CSS, Git Version Control, Terminal/Console commands, and live deployments using Github Pages.
 We will also go over a thorough series on Twitter Bootstrap.

 ### Slide Shows